saucelabs/sauce-docs/docs/performance/analyze.md

     * The **Metadata** tab shows you the basic identity of the test, such as the Job ID, Name, and Build, which you may need to use if you are using this data in API calls or other testing.
 * At the bottom  of the interface, click the **Performance** tab for a score overview and access to the **Performance Report**.

-## Reset Baselines for a Failed Test
+## Resetting Baselines for a Failed Test

 When you expand the Performance tab, if any of the metrics in your test fall  outside the  established baseline, this is where you have the option to reset the baseline if you wish.

 <img  src="/docs/assets/perf-reset-base.png"  alt="Reset  Baseline"  width="750"/>

-## Open the Performance Report
+## Opening the Performance Report

 The full Performance Report gives you more detail about the results of your test and its statistics tracked over time.